Molecular pain research

 Chronic pain is a major health problem affecting about 20 per cent of the Swedish population, resulting in markedly reduced quality of life for the individual.

+Pain is also a substantial socio-economical problem and the cost for chronic pain in Sweden has been estimated to a staggering 87.5 billion SEK in medical treatment, loss of productivity and disability (SBU, Swedish Council on Health Technology Assessment, 2006).
 Unfortunately, there are currently few available effective treatments for chronic pain conditions.
 Hence, we believe that it is critical to increase our understanding for how chronic pain is regulated in order to identify new treatment strategies and novel drug targets for pain relief.

 Previous group members:

 - Simone Codeluppi, assistant professor

 - Jungo Kato, post doc

 - Shibu Krishnan, post doc